-To avoid injuries, you’ll want to take the time to work up to running longer on the grass and make sure that your joints and muscles are strong enough.
+To avoid injuries, take the time to work up to running longer on the grass, and make sure that your joints and muscles are strong enough.

 If you’re trying to get a quick run in, running on the grass is probably not going to be the best option because you won’t be able to go as fast.

-It can significantly slow down your running pace by about 15-30 seconds a mile, so there is a loss of speed and time.
+It can significantly slow down your running pace – by 15 to 30 seconds per mile at least.
+So there is a loss of speed and time.